|

 I tend to pay the most attention to in this type of progressed chart

-is called the "Soli-Lunar cycle" ( the changing positions of
+is called the "Soli-Lunar cycle" ( the changing positions

-course of our lifetime.
+over the course of our lifetime.

 (You're